Li Haotong: Career

 On 1 May 2016, he captured his first European Tour victory by winning the Volvo China Open.

 In 2017, Li mainly played on the European Tour, and also had some breakthrough at the majors.
 He qualified for the U.S. Open via the European sectional in England.
 He made the cut, but finished in solo-68th after consecutive rounds of 80's during the weekend.
 At the Open Championship, Li shot a final round of 63, and finished third-place alone.
 This result broke the records set by any Chinese players at the majors.
 Previously, Liang Wenchong shot 64 in the third round of the 2010 PGA Championship, where he finished eighth.
 Li's third-place finish at the Open Championship also qualified him for the 2018 Masters Tournament.

 In January 2018, Li earned his second victory on the European Tour, at the Omega Dubai Desert Classic.
 In the process, he set a new tournament record.
 On 4 November 2018, Li lost a playoff to Justin Rose at the Turkish Airlines Open, a Rolex Series event.

 In December 2019, Li played on the International team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Li went 0–2–0 and including a loss in his Sunday singles match against Dustin Johnson.

 At the 2020 PGA Championship, Li held the 36-hole lead by two strokes at 8 under par after opening rounds of 67-65.
 He shot 73-69 on the weekend and finished T17.

 In June 2022, Li won the BMW International Open beating Thomas Pieters in a playoff.
 He holed a 50-foot birdie putt on the first extra hole.
 It was Li's first win in over four years.

+At the 2025 Open Championship, Li was in contention throughout the week and stood second after the third round at 10-under-par, four strokes behind Scottie Scheffler.
+He was paired with Scheffler in the final group for the closing round at Royal Portrush, before finishing tied for fourth on 11-under-par.
+Scheffler won the championship at 17-under.